cleon30/Spot-Engine/README.md

 ### ***Dispute Withdrawal***

+Requirements:

+- Available funds in User Account must be greater than Transaction Amount of dispute

 When you are actually creating a dispute of a Withdrawal transaction, you will be adding the transaction amount to the held funds, decreasing available funds.
 These funds will not be back to available until resolving the dispute.